Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.seek(songpos, time)

               Seeks to the position TIME  (in
-              seconds) of entry SONGPOS  in the
+              seconds; fractions allowed) of entry SONGPOS  in the playlist.
-              playlist.

 .. function:: MPDClient.seekid(songid, time)

               Seeks to the position TIME  (in
-              seconds) of song SONGID .
+              seconds; fractions allowed) of song SONGID .

 .. function:: MPDClient.seekcur(time)

-              Seeks to the position TIME  within the current song.
+              Seeks to the position TIME  (in
+              seconds; fractions allowed) within the current song.
 If prefixed by '+' or '-', then the time is relative to the current playing position.

 .. function:: MPDClient.stop()